Author: Zuguang Gu ( firstname.lastname@example.org )

 The values in the transition matrix mean how many base pairs change from one chromatin state to the other state.

-Rows and columns are from different cells, we add different prefix to row and column names.
+Rows and columns are from different cells, we add prefix to row and column names.

 rownames(transition_mat) = paste0("ESC_", rownames(transition_mat)) colnames(transition_mat) = paste0("lung_", colnames(transition_mat))

-As we can see from the Chord diagram, a lot of regions with bivalent tss states in ESC have been transited to active or repressive states in lung.
+As we can see from the Chord diagram, a lot of regions with bivalent TSS states (orange track at bottom) have been tansite to active (red track on top) or repressive states (grey track on top) in lung.

-To get more deep of how the transition looks like, we can make enriched heatmaps to see the associations between different epigenomic signals.
+To get more deep of how the transistion looks like, we can make enriched heatmaps to see the associations between different epigenomic signals.

-we only keep genes for which in 1kb upstream and downstream of TSS there must be a window with
+only keep genes for which in 1kb upstream and downstream of TSS there must be

-Again, we only use chromosome 1 for demonstration.
+a window with TssBivalent state.
+Again, we only use chromosome 1 as

 ## GRanges object with 443 ranges and 1 metadata column: ## seqnames ranges strand | gene_id ## <Rle> <IRanges> <Rle> | <character> ## ENSG00000000938 chr1 [ 27961788, 27961788] - | ENSG00000000938.8 ## ENSG00000006555 chr1 [ 55266940, 55266940] - | ENSG00000006555.6 ## ENSG00000007968 chr1 [ 23857712, 23857712] - | ENSG00000007968.6 ## ENSG00000008118 chr1 [209757062, 209757062] + | ENSG00000008118.5 ## ENSG00000009709 chr1 [ 18957500, 18957500] + | ENSG00000009709.7 ## ... ... ... ... . ... ## ENSG00000243749 chr1 [ 35450954, 35450954] - | ENSG00000243749.1 ## ENSG00000248485 chr1 [161228517, 161228517] + | ENSG00000248485.1 ## ENSG00000249087 chr1 [ 23695711, 23695711] + | ENSG00000249087.3 ## ENSG00000251246 chr1 [155036224, 155036224] + | ENSG00000251246.1 ## ENSG00000253304 chr1 [ 29450447, 29450447] - | ENSG00000253304.1 ## ------- ## seqinfo: 25 sequences from an unspecified genome; no seqlengths